 Conveniently, any data you collect via your performance reviews or self-evaluation forms automatically populates a table in Jotform Tables.
 By connecting one table to another (along with the one-on-one feedback you’ve been collecting all year), you can quickly link the relevant details across your performance workflow.

 Jotform Tables enables you to organize and manage your review questions, team ratings, roles, promotability scores, attached documentation (like awards, certifications, emails, projects), and more.
 Additionally, you can give your employees’ peers limited access to your table so they can provide their 360 degree feedback.

 Another useful solution to cap off the review process is Jotform’s PDF Editor.
 When your final review is ready, you can easily convert your review forms and self-evaluations to printable and shareable versions for your employee and other stakeholders.

 Easily customize your PDF to match your company’s branding by selecting a background color or image, adding a logo, or adjusting other design elements.
 Also, given the sensitive nature of performance reviews, you can protect the PDF by adding a password to keep it private.

 Use Jotform to facilitate your year-end performance reviews

 Companies, organizations, and municipalities are choosing to go paperless these days for many of their operations, including performance reviews.
 The effects of COVID-19 have only exacerbated that need, creating a more distributed workforce.
 Organizations need solutions that are easy to use, flexible, reliable, and don’t break the bank.

-Finally, as opposed to a performance management technology vendor, JotForm’s solution is free and helps you organize your performance evaluation effort start to finish.
-With unlimited forms, plenty of third-party integrations, and cross-platform solutions, JotForm is your modern performance review solution.
+Finally, as opposed to a performance management technology vendor, Jotform’s solution is free and helps you organize your performance evaluation effort start to finish.
+With plenty of third-party integrations and cross-platform solutions, Jotform is your modern performance review solution.